antoinebrl/antoinebrl.github.io/_posts/2021-11-14-active-learning.md

 ## When to use active learning?

-In this post, my goal was to depict active learning in a less romanticized way than what you usually find in blogposts and scientific publications.
-Despite the numerous limitations I listed, I think active learning is a necessity for some projects.
+This post aims to depict active learning in a less romanticized way than what you usually find in blogposts and scientific publications.
+Despite the numerous limitations I listed, I think active learning is a necessity for some projects;
-It's just that it should not be used the way it was originally intended.
+however, it should not be used the way it was originally intended.

-In my opinion, **Active Learning should not be used to bootstrap a dataset** to reduce cost or to have a faster time to model release.
+In my opinion, **Active Learning be applied when bootstrapping a dataset** to reduce cost or to have a faster time to model release.
 These techniques only **outweigh the drawbacks when building enormous datasets at scale or when tackling the long tail distribution of edge cases.** Ignoring the tail of edge cases